Dr Nazia Yaqub

 Student education

-I currently teach Family Law and International Human Rights Law, both at undergraduate and post graduate levels.
-I also supervise undergraduate and LLM dissertations across my teaching and research areas.
+I currently convene the Family Law module at undergraduate level and also teach International Human Rights Law across both undergraduate and postgraduate programmes.
+In addition, I supervise research projects at both levels spanning my teaching and research areas.

 Research groups and institutes